NachtRaveVL/virtmem-continued/doc/manual.md

 @note This section is mostly theoretical.
 If you are skimming this manual (or lazy), you can skip this section.

-Whenever virtual data is accessed, `virtmem` first has to make sure that this data resides in regular RAM (i.e. a memory page).
-In addition, if the data is changed, `virtmem` has to flag this data as 'dirty' so that it will be synchronized during the next page swap.
-To achieve these tasks, `virtmem` returns a _proxy class_ whenever a virtual pointer is dereferenced, instead of returning the actual data.
+Whenever virtual data is accessed, `virtmem-continued` first has to make sure that this data resides in regular RAM (i.e. a memory page).
+In addition, if the data is changed, `virtmem-continued` has to flag this data as 'dirty' so that it will be synchronized during the next page swap.
+To achieve these tasks, `virtmem-continued` returns a _proxy class_ whenever a virtual pointer is dereferenced, instead of returning the actual data.
 This proxy class (virtmem::VPtr::ValueWrapper) acts as it is the actual data, and is mostly invisible to the user: